Detection of Anomalous Network Nodes via Hierarchical Prediction and Extreme Value Theory: Proposed Method

-The second forecasting method is a time series linear regression model (TSLM).
-This is essentially a regression model that regresses the response variable (signals) as a linear function of the explanatory variables.
+We consider four time series modelling methods with varying complexity: Error~Trend~Seasonal~(ETS), Time Series Linear Regression (TSLM), Zero-Inflated Negative Binomial (ZINB), and Light Gradient Boosting Model (LightGBM).
+ETS is a straightforward but effective statistical method based on state-space exponential smoothing, successfully used in many prediction tasks~\cite{fpp3}.
+TSLM regresses the response variable (signals) as a linear function of the explanatory variables.
 We use the trend and the last six observations of the series as the explanatory variable.
-We also use a logarithm of signals as the response variable, enabling the log-linear model to better estimate the non-linear behaviour of the signal time series \citep{fpp3}.
-Note that we add a small number to the signals to avoid any issues in taking the logarithm of signals when they take the value of zero.
-This method is implemented using the `fable' R package.

-The third model that we use is the Zero-Inflated Negative Binomial model.
-This model essentially gives considerable attention to the many zeros present in the signal time series data, while at the same time, the Negative Binomial takes into account the large spikes that may arise after these zeros.
-We use the last six observations of signals as the regressors of the model and implement the model using `pscl' R package.
+A logarithm of signals is used as the response variable, enabling the log-linear model to better estimate the non-linear behaviour of the signal time series~\cite{fpp3}.
+A small scalar is added to the signals to sidestep problems with taking the logarithm of zero-valued data.
+In contrast, ZINB pays considerable attention to the many zeros present in the signal time series data, while at the same time taking into account the large spikes that can occur after zeros~\cite{Cameron_2005}.
+We use the last six observations of signals as the regressors of the model.
+LightGBM is a popular gradient boosting framework based on decision trees~\cite{Ke_2017}.
+To minimise the computational burden, the hyperparameters of the LightGBM model are optimised via grid search.

-The last and final forecasting model implemented is Light Gradient Boosting Model (LightGBM), a powerful Machine Learning (ML) model, which was the top-performing model in several forecasting competitions, achieving great results in numerous applications \citep{abolghasemi2022machine,abolghasemi2022model}.
-We optimise the hyperparameters of the LightGBM model with Grid Search.
-We opt to optimise the most important hyperparameters including `Number of Leaves' ranging from 80 to 120, `minimum number of observations in leaf' ranging from 100 to 200, `learning rate' ranging from 0.05 to 0.5, and `maximum depth' ranging from 8 to 12, to avoid the computational burden of running many experiments.
-We optimise the hyperparameters once and share them across the horizon.
-This model is implemented using the `lightgbm` R package.